heyoka/dfs/README.md

 # Why ?
 I love Erlang and always wanted to try leex and yecc for a DSL.

-This DSL will be used along with [dataflow](https://github.com/heyoka/dataflow) to build a Timeseries Analytics Framework
+This DSL will be used along with [dataflow](https://github.com/heyoka/dataflow) to build an Analytics Framework on top of dataflow computations powered by erlang style message passing.

 # Status
 In Progress